Juniper/splitcopy/README.md

 `--ssh_key`  Optional, path to private ssh key (only required if not located in ~/.ssh/)
 `--log`      Optional, enables additional logging, specify a logging level as argument
 `--noverify` Optional, skips sha1 hash comparison of src and dst file
+`--split_timeout` Optional, time to wait for remote file split operation to complete, default 120s
+`--ssh_port` Optional, ssh port number to connect to

 The format of source and target arguments match those of the 'scp' cmd.
 Both accept either a local path, or a remote path in the format - user@host:path or host@path